whitneyburton/portfolios/students/alex_tideman/20151002-alex_tideman-m3.markdown

 ### Attendance

-This module I attended all days and classes on-time with the exception of an absence on Friday, September 4th and Friday, August 7th.
+This module I attended all days and classes on-time with the exception of an absence on Friday, September 4th.

 ### Work